 The Seafood Shack’s new chef was quoted in the local newspaper as “seeing an opportunity to put my own spin on it” and he has certainly done that.

-The usual large basket of hush puppies has been reduced to a small square mesh basket full, over-crispy on the outside but mushy on the inside and, oddly enough, salted with what looks like sea salt all down in the basket.
+The usual large basket of hush puppies has been reduced to a small square mesh basket full, over-crispy on the outside but mushy on the inside and, oddly enough, sprinkled with white powdered sugar.

 The fried shrimp tastes totally different, with a lighter breading that is largely tasteless, and the full dinner comes with only 7 shrimp (along with two sides and no hush puppies at all for $18).

 The biggest disappointment for me is the baked apple dish.
 It had so much lemon added that the dish was extremely tart and not edible – both of us tried and could not get it down.

 The “potato hash” was not hash at all – it was cut-up potato with what tasted like a sweet and sour sauce on top.
 It was supposed to taste like caramelized onion and applewood smoked bacon.
 The potato pieces are too large to be considered a hash.

 For us the chef has gone overboard in trying to spice up Seafood Shack’s longstanding dishes with odd flavors.
 While we’ve eaten at this restaurant many times over the decades we doubt we’ll go back again.

 - Updated outdoor seating which is much more comfortable than the old seating outside

 - Increased pricing and smaller portions

 - Odd flavor profiles (sea salt doesn’t belong on hush puppies, for sure)